MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-ionq.md

 <https://portal.azure.com>.
 Navigate to your Azure Quantum workspace and
 copy the values from the header.

-Paste the values into the `AzureQuantumProvider` constructor below to create a `provider` that connects to your Azure Quantum Workspace.
+Paste the values into the `AzureQuantumService` constructor below to create a `service` that connects to your Azure Quantum Workspace.
 Optionally, specify a default target:

 ```python